-When you are travelling the freeways of Texas, you need to always be aware of the environment around you and driving as responsibly and safely as you can.
+When you are traveling the freeways of Texas, you need to always be aware of the environment around you and driving as responsibly and safely as you can.
 Otherwise, you could be putting yourself and those around you in serious danger.
 Motorcyclists are especially vulnerable to the mistakes of other motorists, as any collision could cause them to suffer catastrophic damage.

 When you are in your car, keep these tips in mind to avoid a dangerous collision with a motorcycle:

 Motorcycles are becoming increasingly popular; however, riding a motorcycle is a very dangerous way to travel.
 Motorcycle riders are 30 times more likely to be killed in an accident than drivers in a car or truck.
 Also, 40% of all motorcycle accidents happen when the motorcyclist is riding straight on the road and another vehicle turns into them.